July 30-August 1, 2015, Kansas City, MO

 Over 50 topics on clinical skills, leadership development and career planning are covered in workshops and procedural skills courses during this three-day event.
 The National Congress of Student Members (NCSM), which convenes during the conference, offers the ideal forum for discussing issues and concerns facing medical students.
 The NCSM business sessions provide the opportunity to have a voice in AAFP policies and positions and to elect AAFP student leaders.
 Be sure to check out the National Conference Scholarship Award Program for funding opportunities.

+NCCL is the AAFP's premier policy development event.
 Special constituencies include women, minorities, new physicians, international medical graduates and GLBTs.
-ALF is the annual convening of chapter executives from around the country.
-NCSC is the AAFP's premier policy development event.
+ACLF is the annual convening of chapter executives from around the country.

-The AAFP's Center for International Health Initiatives (CIHI) organizes an annual conference to connect family medicine educators, residents and students and encourage the development of global family medicine.
+The AAFP's Center for Global Health Initiatives (CGHI) organizes an annual conference to connect family medicine educators, residents and students and encourage the development of global family medicine.
 Topics include WONCA and other international organizations that can be used as resources, developing global health tracks in medical school, innovations for improving the primary care workforce world-wide and diseases in the developing world.

 The American Medical Student Association (AMSA) hosts an annual convention where medical students from varying specialties and schools across the country come together to discuss policy, campus programming, professional development and more.